strapi/strapi/docs/3.0.0-beta.x/guides/controllers.md

 ## Core controllers

 When you create a new Content type or a new model.
-You will see a new empty controller as been created.
-It is because Strapi builds a generic api for your models by default and allows you to override and extend it in the generated files.
+You will see a new empty controller has been created.
+It is because Strapi builds a generic controller for your models by default and allows you to override and extend it in the generated files.

 ### Extending a Model Controller

-Here are the core methods (and there current implementation).
+Here are the core methods (and their current implementation).
 You can simply copy and paste this code in your own controller file to customize the methods.

 ::: warning